(a) When Presented.

 (c) Motion for Judgment on the Pleadings.
 After the pleadings are closed, but within such time as not to delay the trial, any party may move for judgment on the pleadings.

 (d) Preliminary Hearings.
-The defenses 1 to 7 in subdivision (b) of this rule, whether made in a pleading or by motion, and the motion for judgment in subdivision (c) of this rule shall be heard and determined before trial on application of any party unless the court orders that the hearing and determination shall be deferred until the trial.
+The defenses 1 to 7 in subdivision (b) of this rule, whether made in a pleading or by motion, and the motion for judgment in subdivision (c) of this rule must be heard and determined before trial on application of any party unless the court orders that the hearing and determination must be deferred until the trial.

 (f) Motion to Strike.
 A party may move to strike or the court may strike redundant, immaterial, impertinent, or scandalous matter from any pleading at any time.